yousseftechdev/YT-CNC-Plotter/JOURNAL.md

 - Review the frame models to see if I can improve anything even slightly

 Hoping everything works correctly when printed

+Note: If you want to print the STL files please scale them down, Fusion messed up when saving.